DavidIkov/KursovayaEngine2/KursovayaEngine2/README_CODERULES.txt

 !!!!!MUTABLE VARIABLES
-mutable should mark variables that are responsible for class to work properly, like "Deleted" or stuff like that, that can also be usefull for debugging
+mutable should mark variables that are not directly describing some state of object OR variables that are used only when KE2_Debug is defined(debug variables)

 !!!!!NAMING CLASSES
 when you have some class that have a name for example "Shader" you should name it "ShaderClass" instead becouse naming it just "Shader" will take away